pub-n-dub/artificial-life-robotics-show/episodes/README.md

 ## Podcast Episodes

-_Episode #1_: What is Artificial Life and its Embodiment?
+_Episode #1_: What is artificial life and its embodiment?

 |                 Content (theme)                 | Duration (s) | Marker |
 |:-----------------------------------------------:|:------------:|:------:|